 "With this ring I thee wed." - from the traditional Church of England marriage-ceremony formula.

 SolarNavigator is to be equipped with the SNAV intelligent autonomous navigation system.
-This system is thought to be the only system under development that is COLREGs compliant.
+This system is thought to be the only system under development that is COLREGs compliant for ship operators thinking of ways to improve safety and fuel consumption.

 This website is copyright © 1991- 2013 Electrick Publications.
 All rights reserved.
 The bird logo and names Solar Navigator and Blueplanet Ecostar are trademarks ™.
 The Blueplanet vehicle configuration is registered ®.
 All other trademarks hereby acknowledged and please note that this project should not be confused with the Australian: 'World Solar Challenge'™which is a superb road vehicle endurance race from Darwin to Adelaide.
 Max Energy Limited is an educational charity working hard to promote world peace.